-Law has been described as a body of rules, developed over a long period of time, that is accepted by a community as binding.
-This set of rules may be comprised of enacted and/ or unenacted laws.
+Law has been described as a body of rules, developed over time, that is accepted by a community as binding.
+This set of rules may comprise enacted and/or unenacted laws.
 At times, the rules may be contained in the customs and traditions of a society.